Songkick

-Songkick is a concert discovery service owned by Warner Music Group.
-The service allows users to search for upcoming concert events in their area, and also track individual artists to receive notifications of upcoming shows in their area.
+Songkick is a concert discovery service.
+The service enables users to search for upcoming concert events in their area, and also track individual artists to receive notifications of upcoming shows in their area.
 It also provides services for artist teams to manage and promote tour dates globally.

 The company was first established in 2007 as a Y Combinator-backed startup.
 In 2015, it merged with CrowdSurge—a company that provided services for running and managing ticket sales on behalf of artists.
 In 2017, the Songkick concert discovery service and brand was sold to WMG, while the ticketing assets were sold to Live Nation Entertainment in 2018 to settle a lawsuit with the company.
+In November 2025, WMG sold Songkick to artificial intelligence firm Suno as part of a larger partnership with the company.

 In 2012, Songkick launched Tourbox, a tool for artists or artist teams to manage and distribute their live event dates worldwide, across multiple digital platforms.